Are Psychosocial Hazards Sabotaging your Workplace?

 Dana loves questioning the status quo and discovering new ways to approach old dilemmas.
 These qualities ensure clients do not get tick box programmes but find the right initiatives and solutions for their organisation.

 Dana holds a Bachelor of Psychology, with post-graduate studies in physiology.
 She is a certified personal trainer, fitness instructor and wellness coach.
-Dana also speaks at conferences and forums on multiple wellbeing topics.
+Dana also speaks at conferences and forums on multiple topics.

 Psychosocial hazards?
 Wellbeing?
 What do you mean?